Oshik Levi

-Oshik Levi (אושיק לוי; born April 7, 1944) is an Israeli singer, actor, and entertainer.
+Oshik (Osher) Levi (אושיק לוי; born April 7, 1944) is an Israeli singer, actor, and entertainer.

 Biography

+Oshik Levi was born as Osher Levi in Bnei Brak, and was raised in Bnei Brak and Jerusalem.
+His father was of Yemenite and Bulgarian Jewish extraction, whereas his mother had roots in the Bukharan and Greek Jewish communities.
+His brother, Avraham "Lulik" Levi is also a singer.

-Oshik Levi started his career in the late 1960s as a rock singer, first in the group Shlishiyat Ha-Te'omim (Hebrew: שלישיית התאומים, lit.
+He started his career in the late 1960s as a rock singer, first in the group Shlishiyat Ha-Te'omim (Hebrew: שלישיית התאומים, lit.
 "The Twins Trio") and then as a solo artist, gaining fame for such songs as Ha-Ballada la-shoter Azulay ("The Ballad of Officer Azoulay" – the theme song for Ephraim Kishon's film Ha-Shoter Azoulay,(released as "The Policeman" in English language markets), Hoze Lech Brach ("Seer, go and flee" – based on a verse in the biblical Book of Amos), and Yonatan Sa Ha-Baita ("Yonatan, Go Home" by Yonatan Geffen).

 In the 1980s, Levi starred in the Israeli children's show Bli Sodot, alongside Hanny Nahmias, Nathan Nathanson and Hanan Goldblatt.

 He is probably best remembered by American audiences for his uncredited role as the Good Thief on the cross in the 1979 Jesus Film.

 In 2005, a song on the debut album by the British Band Mattafix, 11:30, featured a sampling of the opening chords of Hoze Lech Brach.
 Mattafix members claim they have listened to Israeli rock of the 1960s and 1970s, and that it influenced their music.
 In June 2006, Mattafix performed in Tel Aviv as part of their European tour, and performed with Levi, singing a combined version of 11:30 and Hoze Lech Brach.